RiddleTime/Race-Element/_posts/2023-02-21-how-to-use-huds.md

 ---
 layout: post
 title: How to use the HUD tab
-description: Custom HUDs with Sim Racing
+description: Custom HUDs for Sim Racing
 tags: guide
 ---

 # HUDs
-The app contains HUDs(Heads up displays)/Overlays, these can be found in the HUD tab.
+The HUD Tab contains HUDs(Heads up displays)/Overlays.
 HUDs are 2D graphics that overlay the game.
+Every HUD can be moved around and can be freely customized.

 ## Activation
 Activated HUDs will show a green marker in the left side HUD list.